3 Myths About Choosing Winning Products Liability Cases

 By examining photographs of the firearm and the fired ammunition case, I determined that the damage and subsequent injury was caused by an action of the firearm owner.
 The attorney saved substantial time and money by not pursuing claims against the firearm and ammunition manufacturers that would not have been substantiated.

-As you can see from the example, early identification of the causes of the injury impacts your success.
+As you can see from the example, early identification of the causes of the injury impacts your success and ROI.

 We’ll delve deeper into the myth that you can always substantiate “obvious” negligence in the next article in this trilogy.